DIRACGrid/DIRACOS/README.md

 Currently there is an issue with CentOS7.
 The python scripts have `/usr/bin/env` as shebang.
 However, `/usr/bin/env` requires `GLIBC_2.14` on CentOS7, which is not in the `libc` shipped here.
 The solution is probably to fix the postinstall script of DIRAC to not use the system `env`

-# Test DIRACOS
+# Test DIRACOS as a User

-If you want to test DIRACOS, it is enough to do the following:
+If you want to test DIRACOS in a DIRAC installation, it is enough to do the following:

 ```
   https://raw.githubusercontent.com/DIRACGrid/DIRAC/integration/Core/scripts/dirac-install.py